Skip to main content

 ALTCS and long-term care

-The Arizona Long Term Care System, called ALTCS, is part of AHCCCS.
-It is for people with an age-related, physical, or developmental disability who need a nursing facility level of care.
-Services may be provided in an institution or in a home or community setting.
-The AHCCCS ALTCS page gives the official program description.
+What it helps with: The Arizona Long Term Care System, called ALTCS, is part of AHCCCS.
+The ALTCS page describes it as coverage for people with an age-related, physical, or developmental disability who need a nursing facility level of care.
+Services may be in a facility or in a home or community setting.

 Who may qualify: ALTCS looks at medical need, Arizona residency, citizenship or eligible immigration status, income, and resources.
-The 2026 AHCCCS eligibility chart lists current program limits, but rules can change and spouse rules can be complex.
+Spouse rules can be complex.

 Where to apply: Call ALTCS toll-free at 1-888-621-6880.
-AHCCCS says you may also start an application through Health-e-Arizona Plus or use the ALTCS application form if that route fits your situation.
+AHCCCS says you may also use the application page or the paper application form if that route fits your case.

-Reality check: ALTCS is not the same as regular Medicare.
-Medicare may cover short skilled care after a hospital stay, but it does not pay for long-term custodial care in most cases.
-For facility costs and payment paths, our Arizona guide to assisted living costs can help you prepare questions.
+Reality check: ALTCS is not regular Medicare.
+Medicare may cover short skilled care after a hospital stay, but it usually does not pay for long-term custodial care.
+For facility cost questions, our Arizona guide to assisted living costs can help you prepare.

 Long-term care ombudsman help

-If the problem is inside a nursing home, assisted living facility, or adult foster care home, ask for the Long-Term Care Ombudsman Program.
+What it helps with: If the problem is inside a nursing home, assisted living facility, or adult foster care home, ask for the Long-Term Care Ombudsman Program.
 DES says the program works to identify, investigate, and resolve complaints made by or for residents.
-It also educates residents and families about rights and services.
 The DES ombudsman page lists regional contacts.

 Who may qualify: A resident, family member, friend, or other person acting for the resident can contact the ombudsman.

-Where to apply: Call the regional ombudsman listed for the resident’s county or call the state office at 602-542-6454, extension 9.
+Where to apply: Call the regional ombudsman listed for the resident’s county or ask your AAA for the right number.

 Heat, cooling, and utility help

-Who may qualify: Utility and cooling programs often focus on income, crisis status, age, disability, household size, and local funding.
-Rules may differ by county or city.
+Who may qualify: Utility and cooling programs often look at income, crisis status, age, disability, household size, and local funding.

 Phone scripts that save time